MohammadAli735/OnlineExam/README.md

 - ** please serve laravel 127.0.0.1:8000 ** case axiosClient to vue expose that url as base but if you serve at some other url please change base url of axiosClient which in vue/src/axios/index.js

 ## How up and run front-end of this project
-- open terminal or cmd inside vue dir which inside exam dir and run npm run dev
+- open terminal or cmd inside vue dir which inside OnlineExam dir and run npm run dev
 - and copy the url which is created by runing npm run dev